 You may work up to 20 hours per week during fall and spring semesters.
 During winter, spring and summer breaks, you are allowed to work up to 40 hours per week.
-However, UA policy may only allow 30 hours per week depending on enrollment and term during these official breaks.
+However, UA policy limits students to 35 hours per week during official breaks.

 Some off-campus locations are treated as on-campus sites if they are directly owned by the University of Arizona or have strong educational affiliation.
 If you are unsure whether your work site is considered on-campus, you should speak with an ISS advisor for clarification.